js216/CeNTREX/centrex/DAQ/README.md

-This repository has a very simple structure: `drivers` contains raw `.py` files which define the classes that access devices through NI-VISA; `examples` contains examples; `testing` has random stuff I'm working on.
+This repository has a very simple structure: `drivers` contains raw `.py` files which define the classes that access devices through NI-VISA; `examples` contains examples of using these drivers; `testing` has random stuff I'm working on.

 ## Recording